1. What are your rates?

 Yes lights can be supplied and are highly recommended for your show.
-From 8-500 watt to 40 or more 1000 watt lights and trussing are available.
-Also LED, moving lights and follow spots can be included.
+From 8 or more par 64-500 watt lights with trussing to LED moving lights and follow spots.

 6. What type of floor monitors do you use?

-We use bi-ampable, two way floor monitors.
+We use bi-ampable, two way passive or powered floor monitors.
 All are low profile compact 500 watt units with a small foot print.